greg7mdp/rippled/docs/sidechain/spec.md

 ## Ledger Objects

-### STBridge
+### STXChainBridge

-Many of the ledger objects and transactions contain a `STBridge` object.
+Many of the ledger objects and transactions contain a `STXChainBridge` object.
 These are the parameters that define a bridge.
 It contains the following fields:

 * lockingChainDoor: `AccountID` of the door account on the locking-chain.
 This account